 When painting a child's bedroom, use gender-neutral paint colors.
 When I was a real estate agent showing buyers around, I heard more complaints about pink walls than any other color!

 Window treatments should diffuse light and give the room a feeling of privacy.
 Sheers across the window with drapes hanging on the sides will lend a feeling of elegance.
 See window treatments for home staging.

 Don't block a lovely view with heavy window treatments.
 If privacy is not an issue, simply leave them bare.

 A window with a view of a brick wall, etc., should be creatively treated to filter the eyesore.
 Mini blinds or sheers will allow light to filter in while hiding an ugly view.

-Many people use a portion of their master bedroom as an office space these days.
-Try to avoid this when staging the bedroom, as home buyers will see that there's no room for a home office in your house.
-If you must keep a work space in your bedroom while your home is on the market, at least try to hide it inside an armoire or cabinet, or separate the two areas with a folding screen.
+Many people use a portion of their master bedroom as an office space.
+Try to avoid this, as home buyers will see that there's no room for an office in your house.
+If you must keep a work space in your bedroom while your home is on the market, try to hide it inside an armoire or cabinet, or separate the two areas with a room divider screen.
 Keep the computer, messy paperwork, and especially, ugly wires hidden from view.

 Use under-the-bed storage containers to hide the personal items you use daily.

 Stage the bedroom with a cozy sitting area

 Hide a television inside an armoire in the master bedroom.